akshay9594/Artifact-SubSubAnalysis/README.md

  sudo apt-get install -y gfortran
 ```

-### Installing the Non built-in python packages
+### Installing the non built-in python packages
 The non built-in packages have been mentioned in requirements.txt and can be installed
 using the python package manager : pip or pip3, using the command:
 ```
 pip install -r requirements.txt
 ```
+Note: The dependencies are pre-installed in the docker container.

 ## Compiling and Running the Codes

-Expected Completion time: ~1 hour for each experiment depending on the machine, total ~2 hrs.
+Expected Completion time: ~1 hour for each experiment, total ~2 hrs.
 Each benchmark is run 3 times.

 ### The master script: